|Title:||Head Football Coach|

 |College:||Southern Colorado '84|

-John Wristen, 2011 National Coach of the Year by American Football Monthly magazine, is entering his sixth season as the head football coach at Colorado State University-Pueblo and seventh year as an employee of the University.
+John Wristen, 2011 National Coach of the Year by American Football Monthly magazine, is in his sixth season as the head football coach at Colorado State University-Pueblo and seventh year as an employee of the University.
 In his time, he has dramatically elevated the football program from upstarts to legitimate national championship contender.

 A former all-conference quarterback at CSU-Pueblo from 1980-83, Wristen faced the monumental task of forging a football program from the ground up when he accepted the job in July 2007.
 He arrived at CSU-Pueblo with no coaching staff and no players, given the job of building CSU-Pueblo's first football team since 1984 in just a 365-day window.